 Consular Service Limitations – in Chiang Mai

 The Consular Service Charter explains what services can and can not be provided to Australian’s overseas.
-There are limitations on services in Chiang Mai as noted below but for general information about Thailand see this Australian Embassy consular service webpage.
+There are limitations on services available in Chiang Mai as noted below.
+Visit Australian Embassy consular service webpage.